chanhaosheng/project-submissions/capstone/README.md

 - Type.
 Items in carts (or that were carted) have higher tendency of items being orders.
 - Frequency of click/buys.
 - Covisitation.
 If items were clicked/purchased on the same day.

+**Other applications**
+- New user vouchers to encourage activity, to reduce cold start problem
+- Identify bundled deals / recommend complementary items

 **Possible improvements (given more time and GPU resources)**
 - In hindsight, I could built a better pipeline including validation so that I could experiment and select better candidates/features/hyperparameter for the reranker.
 However, doing multiple experiments is also resource intensive